kylefox/kirby-OLD/README.md

-A tiny little Python app that compiles markdown + Jinja and uploads the resulting HTML to Amazon S3 + CloudFront.
+A tiny little Python app that compiles [Markdown](http://daringfireball.net/projects/markdown/syntax) + [Jinja2](http://jinja.pocoo.org/) into static HTML and (optionally) uploads it to [Amazon S3](http://aws.amazon.com/s3/) + [CloudFront](http://aws.amazon.com/cloudfront/).

-_This is still in early proof-of-concept stages.
-It's not recommended for production use just yet._
+_Kirby is still in it's infancy.
+Be aware that the API could change dramatically until the first release._

 Installing
 ----------